-3 semester credit hours/meets part of DHI core competencies Lecture contact hours: 2; Lab contact hours: 3 Web-based instruction Prerequisite: BMI 5300 Required for DHI students
+3 semester credit hours/meets part of DHI core competencies

+Web-based instruction Prerequisite: BMI 5300 Required for DHI students

 In this course the doctoral student will learn the skills needed to effectively manage vendors, as well as negotiate and manage contracts.
 Through hands-on exercises, students will learn the role of governance to oversee contractual, financial, and service delivery performance that can improve outcomes within projects, programs, and the overall organization portfolio.
 This governance can be built into the relationship from the onset of the engagement to improve the overall health of the relationship and maximize value for current and future engagements.
 Students will develop an integrated understanding of how vendors are chosen, motivated and managed, as well as strong contract negotiation skills.